 The home inspector’s service to the purchaser is primarily one of education.
 The goal of the inspector is to provide the purchaser with a better understanding of the physical condition of the home in order that they can make a well-informed decision.
 It is also the inspector’s role to keep his findings in perspective for the buyer.
-After the inspection is completed, a written report should be prepared for the home buyer, documenting the results of the inspection, along with an estimation of repair time frames and costs.
+After the inspection is completed, a written report should be prepared for the home buyer, documenting the results of the inspection.

 The home inspection should not be confused with an appraisal, a municipal code inspection, an environmental audit, or a home owner’s warranty.

 A complete home inspection should cover all of the major systems of a house, including structure, exterior, roofing, electrical, heating, cooling, insulation, plumbing and interior.
-As a minimum, an inspection should meet the Standards of Practice of the National Association of Home Inspectors (NAHI).
+As a minimum, an inspection should meet the Standards of Practice of the International Association of Certified Home Inspectors (InterNACHI).